The Princess Diaries: Adaptations

-Film Series
+Film series

+The first novel was adapted into the 2001 teen comedy film The Princess Diaries, produced by Walt Disney Pictures and directed by Garry Marshall.
+Anne Hathaway stars as Mia Thermopolis with Julie Andrews portraying Queen Clarisse Renaldi.
+While the film preserves Mia’s essential character traits, it diverges from the novel in several ways: Mia is 15 years old, drives a 1965 Mustang, and lives in San Francisco.
+The royal family's last name is changed from Renaldo to Renaldi.
+Most notably, her father has recently died and does not appear in the film.
+The film was a major box office success and has been credited with boosting the popularity of Cabot’s book series.

 The Princess Diaries film series currently consists of two teen comedy films starring Anne Hathaway in the titular role and Julie Andrews as Queen Clarisse Renaldi, produced by Walt Disney Pictures and distributed by Walt Disney Studios Motion Pictures under their former name Buena Vista Pictures Distribution.
 2001's The Princess Diaries, based on the first novel, was a major success, becoming an unexpected box office hit.
 2004's The Princess Diaries 2: Royal Engagement was not based on any existing book, and performed well at the box office but receive mixed reviews from critics.
 A third entry in the film series will also be distributed by Walt Disney Studios Motion Pictures and is currently in the casting stage of production, and will feature Mia's half-sister Olivia from From the Notebooks of a Middle School Princess in a lead role.
 The existing films diverge greatly from the plot of the novels, but Cabot has publicly thanked the films repeatedly in interviews and online for contributing significantly to her book sales and success as an author.